 - Embedded systems

-- In addition, the research group has expertise in identification technologies (RFID and NFC), sensor-, measuring-, and controlling systems, robotics, and wireless systems.
+In addition, the research team has expertise in identification technologies (RFID and NFC), sensor-, measuring-, and controlling systems, and wireless systems.

-The approaches employed by the Automation Research Group:
+The approaches employed by the Automation Research Team:

 - Participatory research and development

 - Demonstrations of new technologies

 - Case-specific research and development, and piloting real life cases

 - Integrating technology knowledge closely in engineer education and therewith identifying new experts to join the research team and to work for local companies (theses, student projects, students as specialist trainees in projects)

 It has been shown, that accessibility is essential for 10 %, necessary for 40 % and comfortable for 100 % of the population (Design for All Foundation).
 Accessibility means for example that the physical, social, economical and individuals psychological capacities does not limit functioning.
 In practice, equal participation to recreational activities, working and studying among other things are possible for all.